MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/ssh-host.md

     ssh -L 9092:kafka-broker:9092 <SSH_BASTION_USER>@<SSH_BASTION_HOST>
     ```

-    Verify that you can connect to the Kafka broker via the tunnel:
+    Verify that you can connect to the Kafka broker or PostgreSQL instance via the tunnel:

     ```bash
     telnet localhost 9092